Butterfly lighting for portraits – how and when to use it

 How do you use butterfly lighting?

-Butterfly lighting is a way of front lighting your subject – so, to state the obvious, the main light source is positioned in front of your subject.
+Butterfly lighting is a way of front lighting your subject – so, to state the obvious, the main light source is positioned to light from the front of your subject.

 Position of the light for butterfly lighting